Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 It's so fun to learn.
 ```

-We don't need to use a pipe t  get the contents of the Haiku.txt file into standard input of our script.
-Instead  we use the redirection operator we saw earlier:
+We don't need to use a pipe to  get the contents of the Haiku.txt file into standard input of our script.
+Instead, we use the redirection operator we saw earlier:

 ```bash
 $ ./capitalize.py < haiku.txt